patriciogonzalezvivo/glslViewer/README.md

 * `--help` display the available command line options

-### Inject other files

-You can include other GLSL code using a traditional `#include "file.glsl"` macro.
-Note: included files are not under watch so changes will not take effect until the main file is saved.

 ### Console IN commands

 Once glslViewer is running the CIN is listening for some commands, so you can pass data through regular *nix pipes.